Wabinab/xenoblade-chronicles-2/src/12_to_mor_ardain.md

 Gramps: "Mmmm, you're a perceptive one, all right.
 Yes, you take after your old master in moooore ways than one."

-Rex got to the point first, since time was tight, "Listen, Roc.
+Time was tight.
+Rex got to the point and leaves the talking later, "Listen, Roc.
 We need your help.
 Reckon you could... clear the way for us?"

-He turned around to see, "**This stuff?** Of course.
+He turned around to look, "**This stuff?** Of course.
 Nothing simpler."

 ---